What is productivity?

 How to make your company more productive

 Reduce organisational drag.
 Employees spend too much time on pointless emails, useless meetings, non-necessary processes and coping with silo boundaries.
 It kills organisations from within.
 Automate the tasks that represent pointless toil.
 Companies that can effectively manage employees' time as well as their talent will benefit from additional energy, that can be a significant differentiator between their competitors and them.
 Most people want to be productive, but have learned to cope with the constraints of office life.
-Have you ever felt guilty about only being at your desk for 5 hours when working from home, yet have achieved so much more than a regular 7 hour day?
+Have you ever felt guilty about only being at your desk for 5 hours when working from home, yet have achieved so much more than during a regular 7 hour day at the office?